Washington’s Long Term Care Payroll Tax and How to Opt Out

 by | Apr 13, 2023 | Insights, News, Tax Planning

-Washington State’s LTC Trust Act is intended to offer long-term care coverage to state residents funded by a mandatory payroll tax.
+Washington State’s LTC Trust Act established the WA Cares Fund, intended to offer long-term care coverage to state residents funded by a mandatory payroll tax.
 Here’s how it works and how you can opt out.
-For more on long term care insurance, read Long Term Care Insurance 101 and Hybrid Long Term Care Insurance – An Upgrade on Traditional Benefits.
+For more on long term care insurance, see Long Term Care Insurance 101 and Hybrid Long Term Care Insurance – An Upgrade on Traditional Benefits.

 What does the LTC Trust Act provide?